Push/Pull logoPush/Pull

 Quick answer: the best progressive overload app is the one that helps you decide what to beat next with minimal friction.
 If your app slows down set logging or hides your recent trends, overload breaks down even with a good training plan.

-This guide compares the current best progressive overload app options for lifters using one rubric: how fast you can log, how clearly you can review progress, and how confidently you can set the next target.
+This guide compares Push/Pull, Hevy, and Strong using one rubric: how fast you can log, how clearly you can review progress, and how confidently you can set the next target in a real session.

 Note on images: screenshots in this post show Push/Pull only, so the interface examples are clear.
 Hevy and Strong are compared with cited feature pages and App Store listings.

-Evidence snapshot used in this roundup comes from the detailed comparisons checked on Feb 27, 2026 (Hevy) and Mar 3, 2026 (Strong), plus current Push/Pull product pages.
+Evidence snapshot used in this roundup comes from the detailed comparisons updated on Mar 30, 2026 (Hevy) and Apr 2, 2026 (Strong), plus current Push/Pull product and feature pages.

 • Best for guided overload decisions: Push/Pull.